nullrocket/gitbook/account/subscription-and-billing.md

 A few days after your payment, an invoice will be posted to your account.
 This generally takes between 2-3 business days.
 To see or download your invoices, go to **Account &gt; Invoices** from within your Passpack account.

-## Promocodes

-Congratulations!
-People with a _promocode_ have usually won a contest, or have done something extraordinary.
-Usually a promocode entitles you to a discount, an upgrade or additional services on your Passpack account.
-Each promocode is unique and can be used only once.

-#### How to Use Your Promocode

-If you don't have a Passpack account yet, sign up for a free account before continuing.
-From inside your Passpack account, go to **Account &gt; Packages & Pricing** link in the upper-right hand corner of your screen.
-The pricing table will appear.

-If you have a promocode for a Free+ account, or for additional services on your Free account, click the link **Have a Free+ promocode?** in the _Free_ column.
-Enter your promocode in the filed that appears and press the OK button.

-If you have a discount or free upgrade on a paid account, enter your promocode in the field in the appropriate column then press the red **Buy Now** button.
-If there is no payment due, you do not have to provide any payment information.

-That's it, you're account should be immediately updated.

-#### Frequently Asked Promocode Questions

-#### Where Can I Get a Promocode?

-Promocodes are usually won in a contest, or received as a gift or bonus.
-If you are a blogger or are running a giveaway, please contact [press@passpack.com](mailto:press@passpack.com) for information on promocodes.

-#### Can I Give My Promocode To a Friend?

-Yes you can.
-Promocodes are not assigned to any particular person, however please remember that they can only be used once.
-If you give your promocode to your friend, you will not be able to use it for yourself.

 #### Is there a free trial on paid plans?